Do you need to raise your ACT score, ASAP? Do you want to make a huge score improvement, from good to amazing, from 25 to 32?

 But if you want to improve your score very quickly, or have already taken the test and you need to improve your score fast before college apps are due, keep reading.

 This plan integrates a key component of all good study plans: focusing on your weaknesses.
 When time is of the essence, you need to make every hour count.
-Whether you can do this well will dictate how much you improve.
+How well you can do this will dictate how much you improve.